wilsonmar/wilsonmar.github.io/_posts/2016-05-11-histograms.md

 1. Click on cell C9 to change the Chart Title.
 1. Triple-click the text to select it all to type over your text.

-   ### Edit Frequency Array
+   ### Select array for delete

-1. Click on cell E13 under the Frequency heading.
-Notice its formula:
+1. Click on cell E13 the first cell immediately under the Frequency heading.
+Notice its current formula:

    <tt>{=FREQUENCY(tblData[Age],C13:C22)}</tt>